amcharts/amcharts-wp/readme.txt

 This makes adding JavaScript Charts and Maps a hassle.

-This plugin solves the problem by allowing you to create chart code snippets, that then subsequently can be inserted into the posts or pages as a shortcode. (helpful button in TinyMCE is also there)
+Developed and maintained by amCharts staff, this plugin solves the problem by allowing you to create chart code snippets, that then subsequently can be inserted into the posts or pages as a shortcode. (helpful button in TinyMCE is also there)

 You can also use a built-in PHP function to invoke the chart anywhere in your template: